-If you can’t decide between blue and green for your child’s nursery, teal is a great option.
+Teal is a great option if you can’t decide between blue and green for your child’s nursery.

 Blue greens, such as mint or seafoam, are also wonderful choices since they combine the relaxing properties of both hues.

-Teal is well-known to create a sense of balance, which may be a much-needed comfort for your small one.
+Teal is well-known for creating a sense of balance, which may be a much-needed comfort for your small one.

 As an added plus, teal is a gender-neutral color that blends nicely with various colors and styles, giving you lots of options for decor and theme.